alejandrosantanabonilla/pysoftk/docs/source/faq.rst

 How should I cite PySoftK_?
 ----------------------------

-If you find PySoftK useful in your research please cite:
+If you find PySoftK useful in your research please cite the following articles:

+Acsnano_

 Known problems